Article By: Robin Gupta

 The article discusses how adopting VR technology in construction affects safety and training and transforms the scenario.

-Virtual Reality in Construction
+Virtual Reality in the Construction Industry

 The construction industry is flourishing with the integration of virtual reality.
 VR creates virtual environments that simulate real construction sites, boosting safety, productivity, and teamwork.
 It also enables managers and workers to simulate scenarios, recognize hazards, and plan projects.